Ohio State University Marching Band: Ramp entrance & Pregame

 The band proceeds to play the intro of "Buckeye Battle Cry" while marking time.
 This is followed by the verse, while the band goes into what is referred to as a "half-time step" (mark time); one step per every two beats.
 During the verse, a member's leg lift (completion of a full chair step) is crucial for a clean and precise look.
 Also, during the verse, KL Row performs a special horn flash in which they tilt their bells slightly back, and swing their entire upper body, including their horn, to the tempo of their step.
 The KL row horn flash is based on the horn swing that OSUMB sousaphones did while marching until the 1970s.

 After the completion of the verse, the band proceeds to march southward down the field to two choruses of Buckeye Battle Cry.
-The band then executes a "halt, kick, down", followed by a "step-forward about-face".
-At this point, the Drum Major runs back through the band, blowing a short whistle to the lead snare drummer, who initiates a roll-off to begin the rest of the pregame show, which includes playing the visiting team's fight song, Script Ohio, Carmen Ohio, and The Star-Spangled Banner, which is typically conducted by the visiting band's director, or a staff member of the OSU School of Music.
+The band then executes a "halt, kick, down", followed by a "step-forward about-face."
+Following this The Star-Spangled Banner is performed, which is typically conducted by the visiting band's director, or a staff member of the OSU School of Music.
+At this point, the Drum Major runs back through the band, blowing a short whistle to the lead snare drummer, who initiates a roll-off to begin the rest of the pregame show, which includes playing the visiting team's fight song, Script Ohio, Carmen Ohio.
+The pregame performance concludes with a Diamond Ohio tunnel formation for the team to run through.